gwisk/gradguide/README.md

 your application.

 More or less, this is how it works.
 Some schools do employ cuts and will not look at some apps with test scores below some threshold.
-I think the number of schools who cut is fairly low, however.
+The number of schools who cut is fairly low, however.

 The important thing about admissions is that your app is being read by